BleonaDev/Javascript-mini-projects/README.md

 ### 🎲 Dice Roller
-A fun dice roller that simulates rolling one or more dice with random results.
+A fun dice roller that simulates rolling one or more dices with random results.
-Built with vanilla HTML, CSS, and JavaScript.
+Built with  HTML, CSS, and JavaScript.

 ![Dice Roller Screenshot 1](Dice%20roller/screenshot1.jpg)

 ## How to Use

 1. Clone the repository or download the project files.
-2. Open `diceroller.html` in your browser.
+2. Open `index.html` in your browser.
 3. Click the roll button to generate random dice outcomes.

 ### 🕒 Digital Clock
 A simple digital clock that displays the current time in real-time.
-Built with vanilla HTML, CSS, and JavaScript.
+Built with HTML, CSS, and JavaScript.

 ![Digital Clock Screenshot 1](Digital%20clock/screenshot1.jpg)

 ## How to Use

 1. Clone the repository or download the project files.
-2. Open `digitalclock.html` in your browser.
+2. Open `index.html` in your browser.
 3. View the live updating clock instantly.

 ### 📏 Length Converter
-A simple tool to convert between different units of length (meters, kilometers, miles, feet, etc.).
+A simple tool to convert between different units of length (centimetres,meters, inches, feet,).
-Built with vanilla HTML, CSS, and JavaScript.
+Built with HTML, CSS, and Vanilla JavaScript.

 ![Length Converter Screenshot 1](Length%20converter/screenshot1.jpg)

 ## How to Use

 1. Clone the repository or download the project files.
-2. Open `lengthconverter.html` in your browser.
+2. Open `index.html` in your browser.
-3. Enter a value and select the units to get the converted result instantly.
+3. Enter a value in centimetres and select the units to get the converted result instantly.

 ### ⏱️ Stopwatch
-A stopwatch to measure elapsed time with Start, Stop, Reset and Lap functionality.
+A stopwatch to measure elapsed time with Start, Stop, and Reset functionality.
-Built with vanilla HTML, CSS, and JavaScript.
+Built with HTML, CSS, and JavaScript.

 ![Stopwatch Screenshot 1](Stopwatch/screenshot1.jpg)

 ## How to Use

 1. Clone the repository or download the project files.
-2. Open `stopwatch.html` in your browser.
+2. Open `index.html` in your browser.
-3. Start, stop, reset, or record laps with a simple click.
+3. Start, stop or reset, with a simple click.

 ### 🌡️ Temperature Converter
-A simple tool to convert temperatures between Celsius, Fahrenheit, and Kelvin.
+A simple tool to convert temperatures between Celsius and Fahrenheit.
 Built with vanilla HTML, CSS, and JavaScript.

 ![Temperature Converter Screenshot 1](Temperature%20converter/screenshot1.jpg)